Reigate Grammar School: Reigate Grammar School Vietnam

 Sixth-form students have the option of studying Cambridge International A-levels or the IBDP, with both programmes currently being taught on the main campus at Hoàng Mai.
 A planned separate campus is in the works exclusively for Sixth-form students undertaking A-levels in Hoàn Kiếm.

 Other International schools

-Reigate Grammar School already has three international schools in China – and an agreement in Morocco to open another.
+Reigate Grammar School has three international schools already open in China (Nanjing, Shenzhen, and Zhangjiagang), and one in Saudi Arabia (Riyadh), with partnerships with schools in Morocco and China.

 Facilities

-The school site is split into two locations separated by the churchyard.
-On the "Broadfield" site, named so because of the playing field dubbed "Broadfield" behind the old science block, there are several old and new buildings.
-Until recently, Broadfield house, an old Reigate home, was where History, Economics, Business studies, Politics and other subjects were taught.
-It is now used for Drama.
-Opposite Broadfield house is the Cornwallis building, which is another old Reigate home.
+The nearby Reigate St Mary's Preparatory School is owned by the RGS Foundation, which operates Reigate Grammar.

-Offsite, the school owns the playing fields at "Hartswood" nearby Woodhatch, where most home matches in most sports are played.
-Nearby is Reigate Saint Mary's church where every student goes once a week in place of assembly.
-The nearby Reigate St Mary's Preparatory School is owned by the RGS Foundation, which also operates Reigate Grammar.
+The school has a separate sports facility named Hartstwood.

 Headmaster

 Shaun Fenton, son of Alvin Stardust is the headmaster at Reigate Grammar school and executive headmaster of Reigate Grammar School Vietnam.
 He was previously headmaster at Pate's Grammar School and Sir John Lawes School.
 He is a member of the Headmasters' and Headmistresses' Conference.